 We recommend: They’ve unfortunately have degraded in quality – we had a bad experience here last we went (many friends report the same).
 They didn’t have their usual menú, and the food just felt tired, sloppy, and stingy.
-A mushy veggie burger, a pizza topped with fresh basil stems… are the leaves that expensive?
+A mushy veggie burger, a pizza topped with fresh basil stems… I dare you find any basil leaves in the photo above).
 It’s a shame because their pizza dough is really good, and the homemade cheese is on point.

 Notes: Everything is palm oil free.
 Menú del día doesn’t include a drink.